apache/dubbo-website/content/en/overview/reference/protocols/triple-spec.md

 > | _all others_ | unknown |

-### 3.2 Triple 之扩展版 gRPC 协议
+### 3.2 Extended gRPC Protocol of Triple

-Triple 协议的 Streaming 请求处理完全遵循 gRPC 协议规范，且仅支持 HTTP/2 作为传输层协议。并且后端服务间的 Unary 请求默认采用扩展版 gPRC 协议。
+The Streaming request processing of the Triple protocol fully follows the gRPC protocol specification and only supports HTTP/2 as the transport protocol.
+Additionally, Unary requests between backend services default to use the extended gRPC protocol.

-Triple 支持的 content-type 类型为标准的 gRPC 类型，包括 application/grpc、application/grpc+proto、application/grpc+json，除此之外，Triple 在实现上还扩展了 application/triple+wrapper 编码格式。
+The content-type types supported by Triple are standard gRPC types, including application/grpc, application/grpc+proto, application/grpc+json.
+Furthermore, the implementation of Triple has also extended the application/triple+wrapper encoding format.

 #### 3.2.1 Outline

-The following is the general sequence of message atoms in a GRPC request & response message stream
+The following is the general sequence of message atoms in a gRPC request & response message stream

-* Request → Request-Headers \*Length-Prefixed-Message EOS
+* Request → Request-Headers *Length-Prefixed-Message EOS
-* Response → (Response-Headers \*Length-Prefixed-Message Trailers) / Trailers-Only
+* Response → (Response-Headers *Length-Prefixed-Message Trailers) / Trailers-Only

 #### 3.2.2 Requests

-* Request → Request-Headers \*Length-Prefixed-Message EOS
+* Request → Request-Headers *Length-Prefixed-Message EOS

 Request-Headers are delivered as HTTP2 headers in HEADERS + CONTINUATION frames.

-* **Request-Headers** → Call-Definition \*Custom-Metadata
+* **Request-Headers** → Call-Definition *Custom-Metadata
 * **Call-Definition** → Method Scheme Path TE [Authority] [Timeout] Content-Type [Message-Type] [Message-Encoding] [Message-Accept-Encoding] [User-Agent] Service-Version Service-Group Tracing-ID Tracing-Span-ID Cluster-Info
 * **Method** →  ":method POST"
 * **Scheme** → ":scheme "  ("http" / "https")